Skip to Main Content

 The Program

-The Department of Political Science and Public Administration offers a bachelor's degree program in political science, a graduate certificate in nonprofit management, and Master's degrees in Public Administration (MPA), and International Affairs (MAIA).
+The Department of Political Science and Public Administration offers a bachelor's degree program in political science, a graduate certificate in nonprofit management, and masters degrees in Public Administration (MPA), and International Affairs (MAIA).

 Bachelor of Arts in Political Science

 Political Science, the study of politics, is concerned with understanding political phenomena and developing citizens who are aware of their political rights and responsibilities.
 The political science major at UNF has three broad objectives.
-The first is to convey to student's knowledge about the subfields within the discipline, with an emphasis on American government and politics, comparative politics, international relations, public law, and public administration.
+The first is to convey to students knowledge about the subfields within the discipline, with an emphasis on American government and politics, comparative politics, international relations, public law, public policy, and public administration.
 The second is to provide students with the skills needed for active and effective participation in the democratic process.

-Fast Track Options
+Fast -Track Options

-Students in the UNF undergraduate Political Science Major, as well as other UNF majors, may apply for admission to the undergraduate Public Administration Fast Track minor.
-Admitted students take 12 credits of MPA classes which count both toward the undergraduate Political Science major, and toward the 42 credit MPA program.
+Students in the UNF undergraduate Political Science Major, as well as other UNF majors, may apply for admission to the undergraduate Public Administration fast-track minor.
+Admitted students take 12 credits of MPA classes, which count both toward the undergraduate Political Science major and toward the 42 credit MPA program.

 Graduate Programs

-The Master of Public Administration
+The Master of Public Administration (MPA) Program

-The Masters of Public Administration program at the University of North Florida is committed to providing graduate professional education in northeast Florida, in the administration and management of public and nonprofit agencies.In the fulfillment of this mission, the program focuses on six key competencies: the ability
+The MPA program at the University of North Florida is committed to providing graduate professional education in northeast Florida, in the administration and management of public and nonprofit agencies.
+In the fulfillment of this mission, the program focuses on five key competencies: the ability

-• to participate in and contribute to the policy process;
+• to participate in, and contribute to, the policy process;

 The MPA curriculum is intended to enrich student understanding of the complex arrangements that constitute modern governance, and to enable students to develop the skills and attitudes that contribute to effective program administration.
-For the student who already possesses significant government or not-for-profit experience, the program provides opportunities to gain new skills and to develop an enlarged perspective on public sector management.
+For the student who already possesses significant government or nonprofit experience, the program provides opportunities to gain new skills and to develop an enlarged perspective on public sector management.
 The department now has three in-house concentrations: Local Government Policy and Administration, Nonprofit Management, and Public Policy.
 A Health Administration concentration can also be taken through the Brooks College of Health.
-The program has a combination of late afternoon classes and online/hybrid classes.
+The program has a combination of evening classes and online/hybrid classes.

 Accreditation